 Rodeo Picnic Beats Wild West Heatwave

-Last weekend, Event Solutions wrangled in the crowd at a recent annual company picnic.
+Last weekend, Event Solutions wrangled in the crowd at a recent rodeo picnic.
 While we’ve had the pleasure of working with this medical insurance company in the past, this year’s western rodeo-themed picnic took us on a wild ride amidst sweltering 100-degree temperatures that kicked as hard as the mechanical bull.
-Despite the SoCal heat; water balloons, ice cream, and plenty of “cool” activities made Saturday’s event was a true hit for kids and kids-at-heart alike.
+Despite the SoCal heat; water balloons, ice cream, and plenty of “cool” summer activities made Saturday’s event was a true hit for kids and kids-at-heart alike.

 Howdy Healthcare Partners!

 This bunch of cowboys and cowgirls makes up one of Southern California’s most premier healthcare networks, providing quality health services to people of all ages in Los Angeles and Orange Counties.
 Since they offer great care to so many people, we thought it was only right to take care of them in a way only our event managers know how.

 The day began at the beautiful El Dorado Park in Long Beach.
 Sprawled across several acres, we set up an authentic Western Rodeo picnic for guests, complete with hay bales, themed signage (think saloon storefronts and “wild wild west” wooden posts) that blended seamlessly with the park’s gorgeous grassy expanse, an array of games and interactive activities for the whole family, and of course, mouth-watering food and drink that didn’t disappoint.

 Upon arrival, guests were cheerfully greeted at check-in with colorful bandannas.
 In the middle of the main dining area, talented caricature artists drew amazing, one-of-a-kind portraits for hundreds of eager guests.